 Boxwood Colored School

-The Boxwood Colored School was built on a one-half acre of land deeded to John A. Carter, Garner Peters, and Benjamin Berry in 1868.
+The Boxwood Colored School was built on a one-half acre of land deeded to John A. Carter, Garner Peters, and Benjamin Berry in 1868, two years prior to the Public School system.
 They were trustees for a schoolhouse and lot for the exclusive use and benefit of young colored persons and children.
 The price was $40 for the lot.
 The deed noted that "Schoolhouse may be used on Sabbath days for the exclusive benefit of colored persons and for holding religious worship on Sabbath days for the colored population of the neighborhood."

-At this point, we do not know the exact location of the schoolhouse.
-Two years before the advent of public schools there were however three Middleburg-era schools for Blacks.
+Two years before the advent of public schools there were three Middleburg-area schools for Blacks.

 .
 Antioch Church, sponsored by the Freedmen's Bureau.

 .
 Elias "Yankee" Smith school at Boxwood, south of Middleburg

 The Edwin Washington Society wishes to acknowledge the research represented on this page, which was done by Eugene Scheel.
 See Loudoun Discovered V. 3, pg 91.

 The following research was also provided to us by Pat Ball Duncan.
 Fauquier Court Records 1750-1900, Volume 4 by Seymour and Jewell.
 “Boxwood” Research made by Frances B. Foster, The Plains, Virginia, May 14, 1937.

 First name (as far as we can find) was “Box Hill,” In the deed given in the year 1826, the place is described as “Beginning at a Box Oak,” hence the name “Box Hill.”
 Located eight tenths of a mile west of Middleburg, Virginia, on north side of Route #15.
 It is thought that the house was built about 1826 by William Swart.

 - Land purchased by Philip Hale – 1779.